-- > Registered Nurse with at least 3 years post registration experience. - > Demonstrated advanced level of nursing practice in the care and management of consumers who have experienced interpersonal violence or domestic and family violence - > Demonstrated experience in sexual health care - > Experience in developing policies, procedures and models of care in the relevant area of clinical practice. - > Experience in the supervision of student nurses, enrolled nurses and less experienced registered nurses.
+- > Registered Nurse with at least 3 years post registration experience - > Demonstrated advanced level of nursing practice in the care and management of Neonates - > Experience in the supervision of less experienced health professionals which may include student nurses, enrolled nurses and less experienced registered nurses and / or midwives - > Experience in management and leadership roles - > Experience in developing policies, procedures and models of care in the relevant area of clinical practice. - > Experience in the supervision of student nurses, enrolled nurses and less experienced registered nurses.